MeanPaper/391OS/bug_log.md

 ### Difficulty to find:
     Easy.
 Since we know this is definitely from our keyboard function.
 ### Difficulty to fix:
-    Midium.
+    Medium.
 Henry pointed the error location.
 The fix took awhile since we need to implement a way to prevent multiple press due to human interaction time and CPU respond time.
 ---